sooondro/felony-auth/README.md

 }
 ```

-After setting up the docker container, the next step is to create the Postgres database models that are required for the module to run correctly.
+After setting up the Docker container, the next step is to create the Postgres database models that are required for the module to run correctly.
 Long gone are the days of manually writing your models.
 To help you out, we created Sequelize migrations which will bootstrap your models in one commad.
 To run the migrations, write the following command in your terminal:
 ```terminal
 npm run migrate
 ```